The variety of $2$-dimensional algebras over an algebraically closed field: Introduction

 \section{Introduction}

-In this paper, an algebra is simply a vector space over a field with bilinear binary operation that doesn't have to be associative.
+In this paper, an algebra is simply a vector space over a field with a bilinear binary operation that doesn't have to be associative.
 Algebras of a fixed dimension form a variety with a natural action of a general linear group.
-The algebraic classification of algebras is the classification of isomorphism classes of algebras.
-In other words it is the classification of orbits under the action of the general linear group.
-There are many classifications for varieties of algebras of some fixed dimension satisfying some polynomial identities.
-For example, there exist algebraic classifications of $2$-dimensional pre-Lie algebras, $3$-dimensional Novikov algebras, $4$-dimensional Jordan algebras, $4$-dimensional Leibniz algebras, and $6$-dimensional Lie algebras.
+Orbits under this action correspond to isomorphism classes of algebras.
+There are many classifications up to isomorphism for varieties of algebras of some fixed dimension satisfying some polynomial identities.
+For example, there exist such classifications of $3$-dimensional Novikov algebras \cite{bai}, $4$-dimensional Leibniz algebras \cite{Abror13}, $6$-dimensional Lie algebras \cite{SW} and many others.

-In this paper we classify all $2$-dimensional algebras over an algebraically closed field.
-It is not the first work devoted to this problem, classifications of different types were made in \cite{goze,GR11,mir00}, but some of them contain inaccuracies, some of them are not well organized and all of them are not convenient for our main goal, the geometric description of the algebraic variety of $2$-dimensional algebras.
-By this reason, we give a classification that is valid over an algebraically closed field of arbitrary characteristic.
-In the same part of the paper, we also describe automorphism groups for all algebras under consideration.
-Note that there are other interesting structures on the set of $2$-dimensional algebras.
-One of them, the structure of conservative algebra defined by I. Kantor, was developed in \cite{kaylopo,kayvo}.